ykchua1/ykchua1.github.io/YOLOv3-Coin-Detector/project-notes-4.md

 ![90-deg](/data-aug-study/rot90loss.png)

+From the chart above, we can see that in general, the more the number of rotations added, the better the results.
+However, the gains start to diminish the more number of rotations we add.
+This suggests that rotations alone may not be sufficient to improve the statistical distribution of the images.

 ## 2. Randomly generated rotations

 This method is an improvement on the simple 90-degree rotation method used above.
 An example of such rotation is